stefanhige/rsom_feature_extraction/README.md

 # current bugs / tasks

 ## VESNET
-* theres a bug in patch handling, for divs (1,1,1), must be fixed!! was this case not tested?

-* major: check during eval/prediction mode if can get more memory, try setting requires_grad=False for input variable or override eval() method
+* major: check during eval/prediction mode if can get more memory, try setting requires_grad=False for input variable or override eval() method in progress: setting a flag in DeepVesselNet for memefficient forward pass, but is slower

 * major: implement pipeline
+  in progress: need cleanup

 * major: implement grad cam for segmentation